svenax/bagpipemusic/readme.markdown

 2. Installing and using bagpipe.ly
 ----------------------------------

-You must first copy **bagpipe.ly** over the existing file with that name in your Lilypond installation.
-For Mac that would be to /Applications/LilyPond.app/Contents/Resources/share/lilypond/current/ly/bagpipe.ly.
-Yes, that's right - inside the application bundle.
-Right click the Lilypond application and select **Show Package contents** from the menu to get to the files.

 Invoke lilypond on **cheatsheet.ly**.
 This creates a PDF with all available piping commands and grace notes.
 Now you can see how to write a crunluath a mach, for instance.
 This will also let you know if your installation is